mukul2309/PRODIGY_ML_01/README.md

 ```

 ### 2. Predict New Data
-You can update the `new_data.csv` file with new house details and use the model to predict prices.
+You can update the `submission.csv` file with new house details and use the model to predict prices.

 ## Model Details
 The project uses **Simple Linear Regression** and **Multiple Linear Regression** depending on the input features: